 Low-level concerns are differentiated from concerns that can cause harm.
 The harms threshold is the point at which a concern is no longer low-level and constitutes a threat of harm to a child.
-This threshold is defined as accusations that an adult has:
+This threshold is defined as allegations that an adult has:

-- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against, or related to, a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved in a way that indicates they may not be suitable to work with children, including behaviour that has happened outside of school.
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against, or related to, a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved in a way or may have behaved in a way that indicates they may not be suitable to work with children.

-While low-level concerns are, by their nature, less serious than concerns which meet the harms threshold, the school understands that many serious safeguarding concerns often begin with low-level concerns, e.g. being overly friendly with children.
-The school will ensure that all staff and visitors / volunteers are aware of the importance of recognising concerns before they have an opportunity to escalate from low-level to serious.
+While low-level concerns are less serious than concerns which meet the harms threshold, the school understands that many serious safeguarding concerns often begin with low-level concerns, e.g. being overly friendly with children.
+The school will ensure that all staff are aware of the importance of recognising concerns before they have an opportunity to escalate from low-level to serious.